pauldps/gfa-users/README.md

 };
 ```

-__Configuration must be the same across all functions__, so if you change any of the default values, make sure to replicate them accordingly.
+Please note that __settings must be the same across all functions__.
+So if you change any of the default values, make sure to replicate them accordingly.

 _When Google Cloud Functions support environment variables, we will change this approach so configuration can be unified and the copy/pasting avoided._

+If you want to customize Schema validators with your own functions, take a look at the [Gstore Schema documentation](https://sebelga.gitbooks.io/gstore-node/content/schema/).

 ## TODO/Wishlist

-* Support custom models and validation.
+* Google reCAPTCHA support on user creation and update.
 * Email service support (Mailgun, SendGrid, etc) for sending various confirmation messages.
-* In-memory caching support for `authorization`.
+* Customizable cache TTL support for `authorization`.
-* Allow `authorization` caching to be customized/disabled.
-* Allow CORS to be configured.
-* Allow configuration of Datastore options, such as kind, namespace, and attribute names.
-* Allow configuration of client-session options.
+  * Currently, it stores values in session until user signs out or session expires.
 * Support other data stores (like MySQL).
-* Support other password hashing libraries.
 * Support JSON Web Tokens instead of client-sessions.

 __This is a work in progress.__